bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

  class Executor(manager: ModuleEnvironmentManager) extends RegularStreamingExecutor[Record](manager)

-A manager (of `ModuleEnvironmentManager` type) here is just a source of information and a point of access to several useful methods: get output stream, get state (for stateful modules to store some global variables), etc. We use Record (avro record) type here as a generic type because output elements of the input module are stored as Avro records.
+A manager (of `ModuleEnvironmentManager` type) here is just a source of information and a point of access to several useful methods: get output stream, get state (for stateful modules to store some global variables), etc. We use Record (Apache Avro) type here as a generic type because output elements of the input module are stored as Avro records.

 The data is received from two streams, each of them will have its own name, so let's create the following object to store their names::